stevenliu000/time-series-domain-adaptation/README.md

 # Time-series-domain-adaptation

-This is the repository for using GAN for time series doamin adaptation.
+This is the repository for time series doamin adaptation.

 # Usage